Representing Matroids over the Reals is $\exists \mathbb R$-complete: Proof Overview and Background

 for $x,y,z\in X.$ Furthermore, we are promised that there is either no solution at all or there is a solution $(x_1,\ldots,x_n)\in \R^n$ such that $x_i\neq x_j$ for all $i\neq j$.
 We show the following theorem in \Cref{sec:Distinct}, which might be of independent interest. \begin{theorem} \Distinct is \ER-complete. \end{theorem}

 While we could not find any prior proof of Theorem~\ref{thm:Self-Contained} in the literature (hence this work), there are many related works from at least two perspectives.
 First, as already mentioned, when one considers order-types instead of unoriented matroids, Theorem~\ref{thm:Self-Contained} is very well-known.
-Second, topological universality theorems have been proved for the real-representability of matroids in the algebraic geometry literature, see for example Lafforgue~\cite{lafforgue2003chirurgie} and Lee and Vakil~\cite{lee2013mnev}.
+Second, topological universality theorems have been proved for the real-representability of matroids in the algebraic geometry literature, see for example~\citet*{lafforgue2003chirurgie} and~\citet*{lee2013mnev}.
 While our work uses tools that are similar in spirit to those papers, it differs in that our constructions are arguably simpler and that we specifically focus on proving the computational hardness result, which is not the point of focus of those previous works, and is not entirely equivalent (see discussion below).
-Furthermore, we believe that it is worthwhile to have a complete proof of Theorem~\ref{thm:Self-Contained} in a purely combinatorial language, as opposed to the scheme-theoretical setup of previous works.
+Furthermore, we believe that it is worthwhile to have a complete proof of Theorem~\ref{thm:Self-Contained} in a purely combinatorial language, as opposed to previous works which employ the language of schemes.

-Shor's proof of the Mnëv universality theorem~\cite[Section~4]{Shor1991_Stretchability} introduces an intermediate problem called \textit{the existential theory of totally real ordered variables}, which is very similar to \Distinct but features totally ordered variables $x_1<x_2 \ldots < x_n$ as opposed to just requiring distinctness in our problem.
+Shor's proof of Mnëv's universality theorem~\cite[Section~4]{Shor1991_Stretchability} introduces an intermediate problem called \textit{the existential theory of totally real ordered variables}, which is very similar to \Distinct but features totally ordered variables $x_1<x_2 \ldots < x_n$ as opposed to just requiring distinctness as in our problem.
 This ordering is desirable when one investigates oriented matroids, and unneeded for unoriented ones.
 This difference allows for a proof that is arguably simpler than his, or at least different.